Damgaard/PyImgur/README.md

 Example shows a full working example powered by a Flask web application.

+### Set Background

+Set your windows background to a beautiful image found on Image.
+It will be one of 5 random themes, beautiful places on earch, beautiful views of space, awe inspiring megaliths on earth, visions for how the future might look and simply great views.

+You can set this up to run every day, when you start your machine, so you always start your day with a new inspirational view.

 ### Delete empty albums

 Cycles through all albums owned by the currently authorized user.
 Useful while experimenting, as this can build up a number of empty albums.
 Also useful generally as it shows a simple example of using PyImgur to access a user's albums and make decisions based on their contents.